trafffer/HomerEstate-2/README.md

 # HomerEstate-2
 My project
-This is my individual project for the curse Spring Advanced february 2021
+This is my individual project for the course Spring Advanced February 2021